 - Dress For Comfort

+Opt for breathable natural fabrics like cotton or linen in light, airy silhouettes.
+Indian ethnic wear — kurtas, cotton co-ords, breezy palazzos — tends to hit that sweet spot beautifully.
 You’re going to be on your toes, make sure you wear shoes or sneakers with thick soles.
-Pack an extra pair of socks you can change into if you start feeling icky .And carry a hat because we don’t want a diva to pass out due to a sun stroke now, do we?
+Pack an extra pair of socks you can change into if you start feeling icky and carry a hat.
+Your future self will thank you.

 Image Source: Himalayan Flow Gathering